Skip to main content

 • agent-browser is the runtime binary that must actually exist on PATH

-• loong doctor is the public repair path when preview still is not ready
+• loong doctor is the public repair path when automation still is not ready

 Common Failure Cases